 |4||Master bedroom cabinet||1|

-Download sample tenancy agreement for Malaysian rental property
+Download simple tenancy agreement sample for Malaysian rental property

-We have provided a sample tenancy agreement that contains all the clauses mentioned above.
+We have provided a simple tenancy agreement sample that contains all the clauses mentioned above.
 You can download it and amend it as needed.
 Download sample tenancy agreement

 The sample tenancy agreement is for informational purposes only and does not constitute any legal advice from us.
 Get help from a professional (e.g. lawyer or property agent) if unsure!